megaprokoli/python-object-database/README.md

 # Python-Object-Database
-Python-Object-Database is a simple database that can store python objects.<br>
+Python-Object-Database is a simple database that can store python objects.
+This is meant to be used as local database for small data sets<br>

 **Disclaimer:** This is a students project and may or may not be useful.
 Feedback is welcome.
 ## Basic usage